Chart Color Schemes

 Broulee - Tomakin is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Broulee-Tomakin, as recorded in the latest Census, houses accounted for 80.9% of dwellings, with other types such as semi-detached homes, apartments, and 'other' dwellings making up the remaining 19.1%.
-This differs slightly from Non-Metro NSW's composition of 84.3% houses and 15.7% other dwellings.
-Home ownership in Broulee-Tomakin stood at 52.2%, similar to Non-Metro NSW, with mortgaged properties at 27.5% and rented dwellings at 20.3%.
-The median monthly mortgage repayment was $1,733, higher than the Non-Metro NSW average of $1,517.
-Median weekly rent in Broulee-Tomakin was $360, compared to Non-Metro NSW's $320.
+In Broulee-Tomakin, as per the latest Census evaluation, 80.9% of dwellings were houses, with the remaining 19.1% comprising semi-detached homes, apartments, and other types.
+This is compared to Non-Metro NSW's figures of 84.3% houses and 15.7% other dwellings.
+Home ownership in Broulee-Tomakin stood at 52.2%, similar to Non-Metro NSW, with mortgaged dwellings at 27.5% and rented ones at 20.3%.
+The median monthly mortgage repayment was $1,733, higher than Non-Metro NSW's average of $1,517.
+The median weekly rent in the area was $360, compared to Non-Metro NSW's $320.
 Nationally, Broulee-Tomakin's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing